-This creates a narrower beam, which means you will not get to cover as much of the water around the boat, but it will travel deeper.
+This creates a narrower beam, which means you won’t get to cover as much of the water around the boat, but it will travel deeper.

-If you normally just fish in rivers or streams, you will want to get a transducer with a higher frequency.
-This will not go very deep but will give you a wider coverage so you can see more of what is around your boat.
+If you normally just fish in rivers or streams, you’ll want to get a transducer with a higher frequency.
+This won’t go very deep but will give you wider coverage so you can see more of what is around your boat.

-Now if you are the type of fisherman who switches between depths, you will need to get a dual-frequency fishfinder to give you the versatility and depth capability you need.
+Now if you’re the type of fisherman who switches between depths, you’ll need to get a dual-frequency fishfinder to give you the versatility and depth capability you need.

 For other features, like GPS, take some time to consider whether you really need it.

-Do not get dazzled or tempted by extra features you will probably never use because these can quickly add up to the last price.
+Do not get dazzled or tempted by extra features you won’t most probably need and use, as they can add up to the product’s final price.

 Consider the Display and Ease of Use

-The purpose of a fish finder is to help you figure out the best fishing spots.
+The purpose of a fish finder is to help you discover the best fishing spots.

-It is essential that you can easily see the data collected by the sonar.
-If you have to squint to read the screen because of its poor quality, it is likely not the right fish finder for you.
+It’s essential that you can easily see the data collected by the sonar.
+If you have to squint to read the screen because of its poor quality, it’s likely not the right fish finder for you.

 Get a screen that is large enough, so it is easy to read and can quickly display all the information you need to know.

-You do not need a stellar display, but at least a decent enough one that will give you a clear picture.
+You don’t need a stellar display, but at least a decent enough one that will give you a clear picture.